coder-lgtm/langchain-demo/README.md

 </tr></table>

 ## Hands-On workshop to build a custom application using LangChain, RAG and Vector Databases
-This repository contains instructions and code for building custom applications using Langchain, and contextual documents for the Q&A app.
+This repository contains instructions and code for building a custom application using Langchain, and contextual documents for the Q&A app.
 We will complete the portions of this App live during this workshop.

 ### What are we building?
 A Q and A app that can share recipes with you from two books that we have downloaded from the internet.
 Then, you would be able to create YouTube video script using the traditional LLM as the second chain of operations.